semsem1313/movie-recommender-system/README.md

 ## 🧠 How It Works

-The algorithm builds a **tag** for every movie by combining plot overview, genres, top 3 cast members, director, and keywords.
-It vectorizes these tags with `CountVectorizer` and computes **cosine similarity** between all movies.
+The algorithm builds a **tag** for every movie by combining plot overview, genres, top 3 cast members, director and keywords.
+Then what I did was I used a PorterStemmer for the tags columns.
+So all the words like [loving,loved,lover] just becomes **love**.
+After this I used a vectorizer for these tags with `CountVectorizer` with max_features=5000(picks the most frequent 5000 words) which the algo then vectorizes and computes **cosine similarity** between all movies.
 Pick a movie → get the 5 closest matches.

 ---